seanbreckenridge/exobrain/meta/README.md

 Title: Meta; about my exobrain
 ---

+The concept of an exobrain was originally inspired by [`beepb00p`](https://beepb00p.xyz/exobrain/exobrain.html)

 ### Build Tool

 This is built using [`pandoc`](https://pandoc.org/) to convert markdown files to html, using `pandoc` flavored markdown, which allows you to use its template language, see the conditionals in the [`template`](https://github.com/seanbreckenridge/exobrain/blob/master/assets/template.html)